 Acacia iteaphylla is confined to southern areas of South Australia, from the Eyre Peninsula to the southern part of the Flinders Ranges.
 Any occurrences in NSW are thought to be weeds, at this stage.

-This colourful, long-flowering wattle brings a spring feel our garden during the chilly winter months when flowers are a trifle scarce.
+This colourful, long-flowering wattle brings a spring feel our garden (near Armidale, NSW) during the chilly winter months when flowers are a trifle scarce.
 The majority of our specimens have pendulous branches with a few upright plants.
 In our garden this species has proved to be very hardy, with low water requirements when established and free flowering.
 We remember seeing the dwarf form growing as a low hedge in front of the Broken Hill Tourist Centre some years ago.
 In our cold climate garden, flowering usually starts in mid-February, through autumn, winter and extending into early spring.

 Propagate from seed treated with boiling water or cuttings.

 The type specimen was collected by Baron Ferdinand von Mueller in the late 1840’s or early 1850’s from Arkaba Station near Hawker in the southern Flinders Ranges, South Australia.
 This was during a time when the Baron lived in South Australia before becoming Victoria’s Government Botanist in 1853.

 Most wattles will die in a fire and regenerate from seed.
 Some species exhibit suckering from basal parts and roots.

 Acacia is a highly diverse genus, with over 1500 recognised species (placing it in the top-10 most-diverse plant genera) occurring in most continents except for Europe.
 Australia has about 970 spp., most of which are endemic.
 There are also about 10 exotic species.
 NSW has about 235 recognised species.
 Some species have become weeds in other states outside of their natural range (e.g., wattles from Western Australia into NSW and vice versa).